 Table 1 in the main text (Methods for Conducting Risk Assessments and Risk Evaluations at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky) presents the values of IR for calculating preliminary HQs for model receptors exposed to substances in food at PGDP sites.
 EPA (1993) and other sources give ingestion rates for abiotic media.
-Table C.1 presents a list of substances with published soil-to-invertebrate BAFs or water-to-fish BCFs, including values for substances considered by KDEP to be bioaccumulative.
+Table C.1 presents a list of substances with published soil-to-invertebrate BAFs or water-to-fish BCFs, including values for substances considered by Kentucky Department for Environmental Protection (KDEP) to be bioaccumulative.
 Values for BAFs and BCFs for radionuclides can be obtained from Baes et al. 1984, PNNL 2003, or other literature sources.